jonasgadeikis/item-search-engine/README.md

 npm run serve
 ```

+### What is it for?
+This engine is created to solve multiple select with large amount of data selection problem.
+When selecting a lot of items at once, selection state is saved in DOM, and upon deselecting one item, browser starts to lag.
+Solution is to not use select with large amount of elements which can be multiple selected.
+Here a data table approach is used to hold data in pages, but still have the ability to select a lot of items.

 ### How it works
 * Once opened you will see a form to input data
 * Data requires item count, item type count and item group count